If you are interested in growing mango trees, then you’ve come to the right place.

 When placing a grafted mango tree in the hole, it’s a good idea to have the graft facing north.

 That is because the graft represents one of the weakest parts of the tree and can easily get sun-burned when facing east or west due to the additional sun exposure.
-With that being said, I like to be safe and use a “sunscreen” to prevent the trunk from getting sun burnt by using a product like Plant Guard by IV Organics.
+This is why I like to be safe and use a “sunscreen” to prevent the trunk from getting sun burnt by using a product like Plant Guard by IV Organics:

 After placing the tree in the hole and making sure it’s straight, backfill the hole with the original native soil.